Bobeart/cs3041-18d.github.io/designs/datavis_assn.md

 ### Your Design Process
 Before you got to this class, you should have read about the [five design-sheet (FdS)](http://fds.design/) approach for information visualization.
 You should walk through [all five stages](http://fds.design/wp-content/uploads/2015/06/five-design-sheet-approach-JCR.pdf) of FdS.
 Make sure to get feedback from other students in the class as part of your design process!

-> Over the course of the semester, I am going to give fewer and fewer detailed instructions about how to run your design process.
+> Over the course of the term, I am going to give fewer and fewer detailed instructions about how to run your design process.
 This is intentional!
 As we become more familiar with it, I expect you to be able to apply it yourself to any new technological domain

 ### Build it.
 Just build it.
 Note that you may run into tensions between your imagined visualization and the one that you have time to create.
 That's okay!
 Technical tradeoffs are a reality that any designer must encounter.
 Adjust your design (as needed), and be sure to discuss these tradeoffs in your design document.